andrei-balescu/learning-courses/freecodecamp.org/Learn ASP.NET Core MVC (.NET 6) by Bhrugen Patel/BulkyBook/readme.md

 Add migration to project: `dotnet ef migrations add AddCategoryToDatabase`
 Update DB: `dotnet ef database update` (will also create DB if not exists)
 To unapply and remove migration: `dotnet ef migrations remove --force`
+**NOTE**: Change connnection string in `appSettings.Development.json` to point to local machine

 ## Debugging with Docker
 **Configuring debugger**